david-dorf/BotChocolate/README.md

 locate a scoop of cocoa, a mug, a spoon, and a kettle relative to the robot.
 Next, using our custom MoveIt API for python, movebot, the robot is able to perform path planning between all of these objects.
-It turns on the kettle, dumps the cocoa powder into the mug, pours the hot water over the power, and stirs the mixture it with the spoon.
+It turns on the kettle, dumps the cocoa powder into the mug, pours the hot water over the power, and stirs the mixture with the spoon.

 ## System Architecture
 BotChocolate consists of 4 packages: